The Muse and an Angel Named Trixie

 -------------------------------

 I was aways grateful when my colleagues wanted to produce and write something for Outdoor Idaho.
 I told them it’s essential that they only tackle what truly excites them.
 The reason was simple.
-From beginning to end, the process of producing, writing, shooting, and editing an Outdoor Idaho episode can stretch on for weeks or months, and on rare occasions, even years.
+From beginning to end, the process of producing, writing, shooting, and editing an Outdoor Idaho episode can stretch on for weeks, and on rare occasions, even months, seldom years.

 -------------------------

 The Muse is a funny, almost heretical notion.
 So is my guardian angel Trixie (Gabriel was already spoken for).
 The concept of an angel who guards and guides and keeps one safe is something I was attracted to as a child.
+In fact, I used to sit off to the side in my chair in grade school, so that my guardian angel could sit next to me.
 I admit, it’s an antiquated concept in the 21st century, but why toss out such a comforting and humorous notion later in life.
+Hence the name Trixie.
+No one can take that too seriously, and that's fine with me.

 The Muse helps with those early morning and late afternoon writing assignments.
 My guardian angel works to keep me out of danger.
 I’m surprised and relieved that in 40 years, no one was seriously injured while working on Outdoor Idaho.
-The opportunities certainly presented themselves, given all the Class IV rivers we rafted.
+The opportunities certainly presented themselves, given all the Class IV rivers we rafted, the questionable trails we traveled, the many mountains we traveled.

 Even if the Muse and Trixie are merely reflections of parts of my own psyche, it’s comforting to feel surrounded and connected to something bigger, more profound and insightful than myself.
-They help provide a focus and determination to get the job done.
+They make me feel I’m special and that someone or something is watching over me.

 Nevertheless, I still look both ways before crossing the street.